wEbCoAdEr/NodeAuthRestAPI/Documentation/Middlewares/catchAsync Middleware Module.md

-## Error Handling Middleware for Route Handlers
+## Error Handling Middleware Module Documentation

 This document describes the `catchAsync` middleware, a utility function for handling errors in asynchronous Express route handlers.